Shadow Morton: Career

-In 1967, his successes continued after the collapse of Red Bird when his production of Janis Ian's "Society's Child", became a hit record.
-The same year, he discovered a group called Mark Stein & the Pigeons, who became Vanilla Fudge, and produced their first three albums, which included their hit version of "You Keep Me Hangin' On," followed by a foray into aural collage called The Beat Goes On.
+In 1967, his successes continued after the collapse of Red Bird when his production of Janis Ian's "Society's Child" became a hit record.
+The same year, he discovered a group called Mark Stein & the Pigeons, who became Vanilla Fudge, and produced their first three albums, which included their hit version of "You Keep Me Hangin' On", followed by a foray into aural collage called The Beat Goes On.
 The experimentation was largely Morton's idea; it was resisted by the band and poorly received by critics, though it reached number 17 in the US Billboard Top 200.
 Morton also worked with Iron Butterfly; the group gave an interview to Mix Magazine crediting him with producing the hit track "In-A-Gadda-Da-Vida".
 Morton told film producer Larry Schweikart in 2009 that the band was too uptight to get the song down, so he faked an equipment malfunction on the soundboard and told them to practice.
 In fact, he was rolling tape, and he kept giving them the "keep it up" sign, resulting in the long solos and the famous drum solo.

 In 1970, Morton produced the psychedelic heavy rock band Haystacks Balboa, a New York City based quintet who toured nationally as support for Rod Stewart, Ten Years After and Jethro Tull.
-In 1971, Morton produced the Polydor Records album Uncle Chapin, the sole release of the seven piece jazz rock horn group formerly known as Stonehammer.
+In 1971, Morton produced the Polydor Records album Uncle Chapin, the sole release of the seven-piece jazz rock horn group formerly known as Stonehammer.
 He also produced all-girl group Isis, and worked with The New York Dolls, producing their second album Too Much Too Soon.
 Dolls guitarist Johnny Thunders would later cover his composition "Great Big Kiss" on his 1978 solo album So Alone.
 In 1972, Shadow produced the Boston comedy band Gross National Productions' album P-Flaps and Low Blows.

 Hiatus

 Morton then disappeared from the music industry for several years, and was treated for alcoholism in 1987 at the Betty Ford Center.
-He later filed a lawsuit with Polygram Records for the unauthorized use of his music, most famously two Shangri-Las songs that were featured in the 1990 film, Goodfellas.
+He later filed a lawsuit with Polygram Records for the unauthorized use of his music, most famously two Shangri-Las songs that were featured in the 1990 film Goodfellas.

 He was inducted into the Long Island Music Hall of Fame on October 15, 2006.
-In 2009, Morton appeared in the documentary, Rockin' the Wall, about music's part in bringing down the Iron Curtain, along with former Vanilla Fudge members Mark Stein and Vinny Martell, as well as David Paich of Toto, Rudy Sarzo of Quiet Riot, Robby Krieger of the Doors, Billy Joel and Joan Jett.
+In 2009, Morton appeared in the documentary Rockin' the Wall, about music's part in bringing down the Iron Curtain, along with former Vanilla Fudge members Mark Stein and Vinny Martell, as well as David Paich of Toto, Rudy Sarzo of Quiet Riot, Robby Krieger of the Doors, Billy Joel and Joan Jett.
+In 2013, a compilation album was released of songs written or produced by Morton, titled Sophisticated Boom Boom: The Shadow Morton Story.